EZhex1991/EZSoftBone/README.md

     - Rooted: each root use the length of its longest child chain
     - Unified: use the length of the longest chain for the entire system
   - Sibling Rotation Constraints: should sibling constraints affect rotations
-  - Closed Siblings: check this to add sibling constraints as a loop circle
+  - Closed Siblings: check this to use closed loop circle
 - Collision
   - Collision Layers: which layers should the system collide with
   - Extra Colliders: extra colliders (normal colliders required, this is for compatible purpose)